-Guest sharing is turned on by default for Office 365 groups and SharePoint, however if you have previously changed any of the guest sharing settings for your organization, we recommend that you review Collaborate with guests in a team to ensure that guest sharing will be available in Teams.
+Guest sharing is turned on by default for commercial organizations.
+However if you have previously changed any of the guest sharing settings for your organization, we recommend that you review Collaborate with guests in a team to ensure that guest sharing is available in Teams.

 Site and file sharing